Feeling Down-Help To End Low Moods And Feelings Of Hopelessness

 Creating a positive timeline

-As you begin to achieve your goal and as you begin to get positive results, your will start to to accelerate the positive momentum, which will help you to form new positive habits and behaviors, and seeing the positive progress that you're making, will help you to feel better.
+As you begin to achieve your goal and as you begin to get positive results then you will start to to accelerate the positive momentum.

 You can write, your goals down, on a piece of paper and add in, how you want to feel and what you would like to achieve, in a months time, three months time, six months time, a year from now.